dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

 - `location` object in `shippingInstructionHeader` now contains an ID
 - the `party` object in `documentParties` now contains an ID
 - `partyContactDetails` in `party` object is now a list
-- `codeListName` added as a simple object and added in `identifingCodes` object used in `Party`-object
 - add missing `)` in enum value `54` in `codeListResponsibleAgencyCode`
-- added `DCSAResponsibleAgencyCode` simple type (to replace `codeListResponsibleAgencyCode` going forward)
-- `DCSAResponsibleAgencyCode` is now a mandatory field in `identifyingCode` object (it replaces `codeListResponsibleAgencyCode`)
 - add `eventDate` to `ShipmentLocation` object
 - `location` is now a required field in `ShipmentLocation`
 - `clauses` renamed to `carrierClauses`